lamhq/tech-notes/pages/devops/aws/networking/cloudfront.md

 The default cache behavior only allows a path pattern of `/*`.

-Objects are cached for the TTL (always recorded in seconds, default is 24 hours, default max is 1 year).
+Objects are cached for the TTL, recorded in seconds, default is 24 hours, default max is 1 year.

 Only caches for GET requests (not PUT, POST, PATCH, DELETE).

 Dynamic content is cached.

-Object invalidation:
+## Object invalidation

-- Invalidation can be used to immediately revoke cached objects (chargeable).
+Invalidation can be created to immediately revoke cached objects (chargeable).

-- You can remove an object from the cache by invalidating the object.
-- You cannot cancel an invalidation after submission.
+You cannot cancel an invalidation after submission.

-- You cannot invalidate media files in the Microsoft Smooth Streaming format when you have enabled Smooth Streaming for the corresponding cache behavior.
+You cannot invalidate media files in the Microsoft Smooth Streaming format when you have enabled Smooth Streaming for the corresponding cache behavior.

-### Improving Cache Hit Ratio
+## Improving Cache Hit Ratio

 Methods of improving the cache hit ratio include: